ceckenrode/create-react-app-express-boilerplate/README.md

 One option for managing front-end dependencies would be to cd into the client folder from the project root and install all dependencies from there.

-Another option provided if you don't want to cd back and forth between the client and server would be to run all commands from the project root using `yarn client -- <args>`.
+An alternative option provided if you don't want to cd back and forth between the client and server would be to run all commands from the project root using `yarn client -- <args>`.

 Examples: